peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 |        |   2-127 | Unassigned             |                 |
 |        | 128-255 | Reserved (private use) | (this document) |

 ## _dsync Underscore Name

-IANA is requested to add the following entries to the "Underscored and Globally Scoped DNS Node Names" registry:
+Per {{!RFC8552}}, IANA is requested to add the following entries to the "Underscored and Globally Scoped DNS Node Names" registry:

     +---------+------------+-----------------+